Career Growth Opportunities for Sales Representatives

 Pharmaceutical Sales Representative

 One way for sales representatives to advance their career is to focus on sales within one particular industry.
 One popular choice would be that of a pharmaceutical sales representative.
 These professionals visit doctors' offices, pharmacies, and hospitals in order to promote the products developed by a specific pharmaceutical company to target a medical condition.
 They must have a thorough understanding of the product that they are promoting.
 Pharmaceutical sales representatives must conduct their tasks in compliance with federal law and keep all required company documentation.
-Pharmaceutical sales representatives typically hold a minimum of a bachelor's degree.
+Due to the more scientific or technical nature of this industry, pharmaceutical sales representatives typically hold a minimum of a bachelor's degree.

 Sales representatives must make aspects of their product appealing in order to drive sales.
 Some may wish to focus on this aspect of their position and move into a position as a marketing director.
 These individuals design marketing projects and campaigns and oversee the work of junior marketing staff to properly develop the message.
 They must be familiar with the market and be able to distinguish the product offered by their company.
 Marketing directors typically have experience in marketing campaigns and hold a bachelor's degree.